tusharsadhwani/blog/src/pages/post/packaged.md

 ## Special mention: `PyOxidizer`

-I did find out eventually that PyOxidizer is essentially a much more capable version of what I've built, while it's not as straightforward as one command, but it lets you have a lot more complicated build setups, you can embed Rust code in your built executable, and a lot more.
+PyOxidizer is essentially a more complex, more capable version of what I've built, while it's not as straightforward as one command, but it lets you have a lot more complicated build setups, you can embed Rust code in your built executable, and a lot more.

+Unfortunately, it seems it's not under active development anymore though.

 So if your usecase calls for it, you can pull out [PyOxidizer][6] as your preferred packaging tool as well.